stackhpc/stackhpc-release-train/docs/index.md

 ### Terraform

-* **Repository Configuration**: it is important that the repositories that StackHPC are responsible are configured appropiately such as branch protection rules, github action settings and repository facilities such as issues or a wiki being enabled/disabled.
+* **Repository Configuration**: it is important that the repositories StackHPC maintain, are configured appropriately, such as branch protection rules, github action settings and repository facilities such as issues or a wiki being enabled/disabled.
 To ensure that rules can be applied effortlessly across the StackHPC repositories are using Terraform and the [Github provider](https://registry.terraform.io/providers/integrations/github/latest/docs).